LaSalleSoftware/ls-adminbackend-app/INSTALLATION.md

 You will need the usual server stuff for local development.
 Here's [Laravel's server requirements](https://laravel.com/docs/6.x#server-requirements).

-On my Mac, I use [MAMP Pro](https://www.mamp.info/en/mamp-pro/).

-Run this command from the command line, which will create a "lsv2-adminbackup-app" folder, and install LaSalle Software's admin app:
+Run this command from the command line, which will create a "lsv2-adminbackup-app" folder, and install LaSalle Software's admin app.
+Create a folder name that suits your individual needs:

 ```composer create-project lasallesoftware/lsv2-adminbackend-app lsv2-adminbackup-app```